quiverjs/doc-old/core/03-handler.md

     }
   }

-  // empty streamable represents empty response body var responseStreamable = streamChannel.createEmptyStreamable() callback(null, responseHead, responseStreamable)
+  var responseStreamable = streamConvert.textToStreamable('Redirecting you to our new page..') callback(null, responseHead, responseStreamable)
 }
 ```

-In the above example the HTTP 405 error is returned as a simple error object instead of as full HTTP response.
-In the handler callback the error object is retained so that HTTP handlers can make a quick return in the case of internal errors.
-Returning error is different from returning explicit status such as 500, as it indicates that the handler is explicitly _undecisive_ on how to render the error as HTTP response.
+In the above example when the HTTP request method is not POST, the HTTP 405 error is returned as a simple error object instead of as full HTTP response.
+The error argument in the callback is for HTTP handlers to make a quick return in the case of simple or internal errors.
+Returning error is different from returning explicit status such as 500 in response head, as it indicates that the handler is explicitly _undecisive_ on how to render the error as HTTP response.
 Therefore this allows intermediaries to intercept the error and provide customized HTTP error response back to the client.

 ## Next: [Handler Builder](04-handler-builder.md)